bmndc/nokia-leo/README.md

 </p>

 > [!NOTE]
 > Windows will automatically create restore points on driver installation, as Zadig suggests in its tooltips.
 On older PCs, this might cause issues with driver configuration process being lengthened past the 5-minute mark.
-If Zadig aborts the process and hangs, kill Zadig with Task Manager, exit and re-enter EDL mode on the phone, then try to install again.
+If Zadig aborts the process and hangs, kill Zadig with Task Manager, remove and re-insert the battery on the phone to exit and re-enter EDL mode, then try to install again.

 8. If you're configuring the driver for the first time, an "USB Device Not Recognised" pop-up may appear.
 Exit EDL mode by removing and re-inserting the battery, then turn on the phone in EDL mode again.
 {:start="8"}